 The research directions proposed in this document relate to the Missions as described in the Knowledge and Innovation Agenda.
 They will contribute to more efficient use of resources, resource recycling, reduction of waste and CO2, and conversion of waste to useful raw materials.
-It will create (higher educated) jobs, and promote resource independence, as well as novel sustainable routes to biomedical, food, feed, fertilizers and specialty products.
-It will lead to increasing use of progressively lower cost sustainable resources, and improve European competitiveness towards Asia, USA, and the Middle East.
+This will create jobs (possibly for highly educated people), and promote resource independence, as well as novel sustainable routes to biomedical, food, feed, fertilizers, and specialty products.
+It will lead to increasing use of progressively lower-cost sustainable resources, and improve European competitiveness towards Asia, USA, and the Middle East.

-The Chemical industry in the Netherlands generates an approximate annual revenue of 64 billion euro, and with this, the Netherlands is the fourth largest chemical producer in Europe and tenth worldwide.
+The Chemical industry in the Netherlands generates an approximate annual revenue of 64 billion euros, and with this, the Netherlands is the fourth largest chemical producer in Europe and tenth worldwide.
 About 46,000 people are employed in the chemical industry (source: CBS).
-The Netherlands combines its strong process industry with a concentration of catalyst and enzyme producers, the importance of which is clear from the fact that about 85% of all chemicals are being made through catalytic processes.
-The Industrial players are closely involved with the Dutch academia which are traditional strongholds in the fields of catalysis, (bio)catalysis, organic synthesis, process engineering and downstream processing.
+The Netherlands combines its strong process industry with a concentration of catalyst and enzyme producers, the importance of which is clear from the fact that about 85% of all chemicals are made through catalytic processes.
+The Industrial players are closely involved with the Dutch academia which are traditional strongholds in the fields of catalysis, (bio)catalysis, organic synthesis, process engineering, and downstream processing.
 Synthesis of functional materials (e.g. bioactives developed in SME's), and polymeric materials (through homogeneous or heterogeneous catalysis or fermentation), is a strongly developed field.

-Academic research in the Netherlands in the mentioned fields is of world class status.
-Industry involvement in academic research is demonstrated from the active participation in public-private-partnerships.
-PPP's with multiple industries involved are much less untypical in the Netherlands than in the countries surrounding us, enabling programs that can lean on broad support.
+Academic research in the Netherlands in the mentioned fields is of world-class status.
+Industry involvement in academic research is demonstrated by the active participation in public-private partnerships.
+PPP's with multiple industries involved are much less atypical in the Netherlands than in the countries surrounding us, enabling programs that can lean on broad support.

 In addition to the above, the infrastructure in the Netherlands is ideally suited for the realization of a circular economy.
 The infrastructure in the ARRRA (Antwerp-Rotterdam-Rhine-Ruhr-Area) cluster is well equipped to handle large amounts of biomass (wood and straw type).
 The agricultural knowledge provides very high production yield crops (e.g. 15 ton sugar per acre).
-The combination of sea ports, green energy (electricity) supplying providers and big refineries give the energy integration as required for successful biorefineries but also for electrified chemical processing.
-The characteristics of the chemical landscape, as is illustrated in the above, makes it obvious that investments in research and innovations in this field is of great importance.
-Not only does The Netherlands have the right infrastucture to be successful in these innovations, but such investments will at the same time be of key importance to maintain our industry to be successful and competitive.
-It will be the only way to guarantee this sector to make the transition to sustainable processes and to meet the goals as have been laid down in the climate treaty of Paris the raw materials and the Dutch climate accords (grondstoffenakkoord en klimaatakkoord).
+The combination of seaports, green energy (electricity) supplying providers, and big refineries gives the energy integration required for successful biorefineries but also for electrified chemical processing.
+The characteristics of the chemical landscape, as illustrated above, make it obvious that investments in research and innovations in this field are of great importance.
+Not only does The Netherlands have the right infrastructure to be successful in these innovations, but such investments will at the same time be of key importance to maintain our industry to be successful and competitive.
+It will be the only way to guarantee this sector makes the transition to sustainable processes and to meet the goals as have been laid down in the climate treaty of Paris the raw materials and the Dutch climate accords (grondstoffenakkoord en klimaatakkoord).

-2. Overview of themes
+2. Themes